Onlaw/fanfare/README.md

+# Deprecation notice

+When Fanfare was developed, none of the other accordion libraries (that I could find) were ARIA compliant.
+That shouldn't be an issue any longer.
+I recommend giving https://github.com/springload/react-accessible-accordion a try instead.

 # Fanfare 🎺

 A minimal, accessible accordion component for React using the [render prop pattern](https://reactjs.org/docs/render-props.html).
 Until version 1.0 is reached the API should be considered in development and subject to change.